godotengine/godot-docs/tutorials/step_by_step/scenes_and_nodes.rst

 As a side note, for future reference and a little out of context (this is the first tutorial after all!), it is also possible to add custom configuration options and read them in run-time using the :ref:`Globals <class_Globals>` singleton.

-To Be Continued...
+To be continued...
 ------------------

-This tutorial talks about "Scenes and Nodes", but so far there has been only *one* scene and *one* node!
+This tutorial talks about "scenes and nodes", but so far there has been only *one* scene and *one* node!
 Don't worry, the next tutorial will deal with that...